October 21, 2021 | Aprimo Blog

 Whether you’re leveraging Optimizely, AEM, Sitecore, WordPress, Contentful, Drupal/Acquia, or any other CMS, Aprimo offers a variety of ways to connect your DAM into your CMS of choice.

-Aprimo QuickConnect: A browser extension allows users to easily copy CDN URLs from Aprimo and drop them into your CMS system directly.
-With no-code connector installations or activations required, users like Content Editors can get up and running within a matter of minutes.
+Aprimo QuickConnect: A browser extension allows users to easily copy public links from Aprimo and drop them into your CMS system directly.
+With connector installations or activations required, users like Content Editors can get up and running within a matter of minutes.
 The result is a seamless user experience for browsing and searching Aprimo for content to place on pages on demand.

 Aprimo Marketplace: Within the Aprimo Marketplace you can find options for pre-built or open-source connectors that typically provide either a package you can deploy into your CMS to allow browsing and searching of Aprimo directly from the CMS, or the ability to synchronize content from Aprimo over into the CMS library.
 If a connector is not listed, Aprimo or a partner can provide a custom connector.

 Developer Tools: Build-your-own connector using our developers tools, such as Content Selector, which allows developers to easily add a button in a CMS that launches into a rich browsing, searching, and selection experience provided by Aprimo – greatly reducing the time it takes to build a custom-tailored connector into a CMS.
 When ready to build your own connector, your CMS developers can get a jumpstart on the recommended integration patterns by reviewing the 3 Connector Patterns for Consuming Content from Aprimo.

 Manage asset lifecycle between Aprimo and your CMS

 Regardless of the integration option you choose, Aprimo makes it simple to ensure that only eligible assets are available to your CMS, and content can be kept up to date.
 When sharing content to a CMS from Aprimo, you may either create and share a public link to the content that can be referenced directly from your website, or you may retrieve the file content itself from Aprimo and copy it into the CMS.

 As content is updated or expired, you have three options: